speed007/family-dashboard/README.md

 ## Where to run?
 I am running this on a proxmox LXC instance but you can run on Raspbery Pi from Zero 2W upto Pi 5!
 You can also run on an old pc/laptop.
 The project really doesnt need much resources.
-* For Kiosk LCD screen/monitor in Portrait mode, all it would need is a sigle webpage of "http://yourIntance'sIP:8080/kiosk" this can be run on Pi Zero W2 with dietPi and chromium which would launch at startup without any desktop with above url, this is 1080p portrait setup.
+* For Kiosk LCD screen/monitor in Portrait mode, all it would need is a sigle webpage of "http://yourIntance'sIP:8080/kiosk" this can be run on Pi Zero W2 with dietPi OS and Cog Browser by following PiZero2W_KioskSetupGuide.pdf, which would launch at startup without any desktop with above url, this is 1080p portrait setup.

 * You can access non kiosk dashboard at "http://yourIntance'sIP:8080/dashboard" From any PC/Laptop, Mobile Phone or Tablet.

 ## ⚡ Architecture Overview